Joseph21-6147/From-ConsoleGameEngine-to-PixelGameEngine/README.md

 # From-ConsoleGameEngine-to-PixelGameEngine
-Contains code from most of JavidX9's ConsoleGameEngine video's that is ported to olcPixelGameEngine
+Contains code that is ported to olcPixelGameEngine from most of JavidX9's olcConsoleGameEngine video's

 Being a fan of JavidX9 I implemented most of his video's.
 In 2017 he developed the olcConsoleGameEngine (CGE for short) as a console based platform for game, concept and algorithm developement.
 In 2018 the olcPixelGameEngine (PGE) v.
 1.0 was introduced, and the emphasis in the video's shifted to development on the PGE.